Why choose this course

 This course will teach you how to manage a multinational business.
 You’ll learn how to develop and implement global strategies, and how to make companies of any size truly international.

-While benefiting from our Surrey Business School’s emphasis on enterprise and innovation, we’ll motivate you to expand your creative and practical thinking skills.
+While benefiting from Surrey Business School’s emphasis on enterprise and innovation, you’ll be encouraged and motivated to expand your creative and practical thinking abilities.

 We make sure you have the skills and knowledge that employers look out for, and you’ll have the chance to engage with real, contemporary challenges within modern business throughout your studies.